ErikaRedmark/monkey-shines-java-port/README.md

 There are two main points of entry in the code:
 - LevelEditor: This class starts the Level Editor.
 Both the main game and level editor share the same basic engine.
 The best way to start is to create a new world and use the default resource pack.
 This default pack is basically a subset rip of the original game's 'Spooked'.
 - MonkeyShines: This class allows you to start the actual game.
-At this time the menu systems are mostly functional and should be easy to get started.

-# Status
-Project tracking now moved to issue tracking instead of a task list since the majour core components have been finished.

 # Final Words
 If anyone wishes to help, especially if you have played the game before, feel open to contact me (Erika Redmark) at maniacmonkeyinspace@gmail.com.
+I am slowing down work on the project as I will not be as active on it exclusively.
+Almost everything I truly wanted to get done is done.
+Yes, there will always be things to add, enhance, and fix, but I want to move my main focus away from porting a game that isn't even my own.

+Even if you do not wish or are unable to help, let me know anyway that you've played and what you think.
+Just knowing people are enjoying the work I did is uplifting.

 # Original Credits
 Listing of the original people who worked on the original game.
 These are basically the people you would find if you looked in the Credits section of the original game: